Ma-Marcinowski/Verificational-Model/README.md

    * #### 2.1.
 Model

      * 2.1.1.
-Model architecture v1.0:
+Model architecture variant 1.0:

         - Siamese CNN - dual path convolutional network, where both paths (left and right path) are two separate ConvNets (either AlexNet or VGG13), which outputs are flattend, concatenated and then passed to the fully connected layers for binary classification.
 Inputs to both conv-paths are identical in shape, dataset and preprocessing;

-        - AlexNet Core Network v1.0 - {as desc in paper};
+        - AlexNet Core Network var1.0 - {as desc in paper};

-        - VGG13 Core Network v1.0 - {as desc in paper}.
+        - VGG13 Core Network var1.0 - {as desc in paper}.
 However, size of the output of the network is reduced by stride [2x2] on the first convolutional layer - as opposed to vanilla stride [1x1] on the first conv layer.
 Therefore (flattend and concatenated outputs of VGG core nets) input to FCL is of size [none, 16384] as opposed to [none, 65536];

         - Fully Connected Layers - three FC layers [4096, 1024, 256] and one output neuron (sigmoid activation) for both core network variants;